RileyMorrison1/cl-tools/cl_ipv4_subnet_calculator/README.md

 # cl_ipv4_subnet_calculator
 ## Description
-cl_ipv4_subnet_calculator is a simble IPv4 subnetting calculator.
+cl_ipv4_subnet_calculator is a simple IPv4 subnetting calculator.
 The network class, subnet mask and IP address are inputted and then information about the network are calculated.

 ## Information Calculated
 - IP Address